 In order to ensure that the LDP is kept up to date, the Council has a statutory obligation to undertake a full review of the adopted Plan at intervals not longer than every four years from initial adoption.
-This review will formally commence in January 2024, with a Review Report to be published later in the year.
+This review commenced in January 2024, with a Review Report to be published later this year or early 2025.

-Given the findings in relation to housing delivery and the delivery of employment allocations in this AMR, further investigation and research will commence immediately in order to feed in to the full review.
+Given the findings in relation to housing delivery and the delivery of employment allocations in this AMR, further investigation and research will commence immediately and feed into the full review.